Topics covered: Titration Curves and pH Indicators

 Instructors/speakers: Prof. Christopher Cummins

 Continuing our discussion of acid-base theory, I have just drawn here on the board for you the structure of a popular indicator molecule.
 Indicator molecules are used for titrations.
 And titrations will be of focus of today's lecture.
-This is the indicator molecule phenolphthalein.
+This is the indicator molecule, phenolphthalein.
 It is easier to draw this molecular structure than it is to spell phenolphthalein, but you should know how to do both of these things, or at least recognize them.
 Now, how do indicator molecules work?
 Well, during a titration, you are mixing chemicals in a way that leads to a changing pH throughout the experiment.
 And an indicator molecule like phenolphthalein is, in fact, a Bronsted acid.

 And, if you inspect the structure that I have drawn here for phenolphthalein, you should be able to begin to understand just how it is that a molecule like this can serve as a Bronsted acid.
 If I write out the formula, you will see that we have quite a number of carbons and hydrogens in the molecule.
 And we have oxygens as well.

 Those are the three elements present in a phenolphthalein molecule.
-And two of the hydrogens in this molecule posses Bronsted acidity that makes them valuable for the function of this system as an indicator molecule.
+And two of the hydrogens in this molecule possess Bronsted acidity that makes them valuable for the function of this system as an indicator molecule.

 And what happens is when you have this in solution at low pH, it is in this form.
 It is neutral.

 And then, as you begin to raise the pH, at some point a base that has a lone pair of electrons comes along and takes one of these two protons in a molecule, either this one or this one.
 Those two protons are equivalent.
 And what I am now going to draw is a sequence of arrows representing the electronic flow in the phenolphthalein molecule that occurs when H plus is transferred over to the base with its lone pair of electrons.

 So, I am starting these arrows at pairs of electrons and I am showing the flow of how they move.